 In the meantime, Saddam reasserted his control over Iraqi society.
 In 1994, he issued harsh new punishment laws based on shari’a, including dismemberment for theft.
 He even added new sadistic twists, such as branding dissidents with hot irons or the amputation of the ears for medical professionals who were found to have attempted cosmetic procedures on the disfigured.
 He also infused Iraqi society with sectarianism: he had a mosque built in every province of the country and even claimed to have given enough of his own blood for the creation of a incarnadine Quran.
 In 1996, he invaded the Kurdish city of Arbil, killing hundreds who believed that the U.S.’s nearby contingency force would protect them.
 These episodes explode two naive assumptions of the antiwar crowd: that Saddam Hussein was “contained” before the Iraq War, and that his regime was “secular.”

 The U.N. also debased itself by playing cat-and-mouse games with Saddam during the weapons inspections.
 In 1995, Iraq’s WMD chief defected to Jordan and revealed Saddam’s covert biological weapons program and its surreptitious effort to enrich uranium, inviting skepticism about Iraq’s past and future compliance with the UNSCOM team.
 Afterwards, Saddam denied access to certain sites, and high level officials attempted other subversions of the inspection, such as the construction of Potemkin facilities and the offering of bribes to inspectors.
 Charles Krauthammer rightfully pointed out prior to the invasion that, “in principle, a search for genocidal weapons that can be hidden in a basement or even a closet [or a garden!] cannot possibly succeed without the full cooperation of the host government.
 Not a serious person on the planet believes that Saddam Hussein will give it.”
 And while post-war reports found no evidence of WMD in Iraq after the invasion, one of the Iraq Survey Group’s key findings was that Saddam intended to comply with inspections in order to have the sanctions lifted, after which he wanted to “recreate Iraq’s WMD capability.”
-In short, the realist’s belief that international monitoring was an impediment to Iraq’s obtainment of WMD only makes sense if one accepts: a permanent inspection regime, a permanent no-fly zone, an easily subverted and corrupt sanction-and-trade infrastructure, the cooperation with and protection of an insane and sadistic dynasty, and the indefinite captivity of a fearful population.
+In short, the realist’s belief that international monitoring was an impediment to Iraq’s obtainment of WMD only makes sense if one accepts the following: a permanent inspection regime, a permanent no-fly zone, an easily subverted and corrupt sanction-and-trade agreement, the cooperation with and de fact protection of an insane and sadistic dynasty, and the indefinite captivity of a fearful population.
 This humiliating arrangement is the real legacy of a generation of foreign policy realism in Iraq.

 THE REALIST STATE DEPARTMENT’S SLUGGISH DIPLOMACY (2002-2003)